 Place your breast in a zip lock bag and cover with olive oil.
 Add 1 clove of garlic, a sprig of fresh thyme 2 bay leaves and the zest and juice of half a lemon.
 Leave in the fridge for 4 hours or so.

 Season your breasts with salt and pepper and in a hot pan over vegetable oil, cook for 3 minutes on one side and turn.
-Cook for 1 minute on the other and wrap up in silver foil to rest for 10 minute or so while you make the salad.
+Cook for 1 minute on the other and wrap up test e 250 for sale in silver foil to rest for 10 minute or so while you make the salad.

 Prepare your baby salad leaves in a bowl with your pickled baby carrots potatoes and beets.
 Dress the salad with olive oil and good quality balsamic, not the cheap petrol station stuff.
 Slice your breasts diagonally and mix well with the salad.